Barry Rogerson: Ordination of women

-Rogerson has been a supporter of the ordination of women to the priesthood since his days as a student at Leeds University.
-Alongside John Oliver, then Bishop of Hereford, he was a consultant to The Movement for the Ordination of Women.
+Rogerson was a supporter of the ordination of women to the priesthood since his days as a student at Leeds University.
+Alongside John Oliver, then Bishop of Hereford, he was a consultant to the Movement for the Ordination of Women.
 He ordained the first 32 female priests in the Church of England on 12 March 1994 at his cathedral in Bristol.

-In retirement he continues to serve as an honorary assistant bishop in the Diocese of Bath and Wells as well as being a governor of the University of the West of England.
+In retirement he continued to serve as an honorary assistant bishop in the Diocese of Bath and Wells as well as being a governor of the University of the West of England.

+Death

+Rogerson died on 20 August 2026 aged 90.